hapax/hapax.github.io/assets/chuzenji.md

 I remember that the cruise
-terminal has a small *konbini*, so I walk back and dawdle in the snack aisle, wracked by apparent indecision, while scoping out local hotels on the wifi.
+terminal has a small *konbini*, so I walk back and dawdle in the snack aisle, wracked by performative indecision, while scoping out local hotels on the wifi.
 A balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches my performance